 - Missed deadlines and interruptions to workflow.

 - Other team members becoming unsettled and leaving.

 - Lower knowledge retention.
 (For more information on retaining knowledge within your organization, see our article, Succession Planning.)

 - Weaker financial performance by the organization.

-The key to retaining your workforce is providing an environment in which its members are engaged.
+The key to retaining your employees is to increase their engagement.
 In their 2009 report, "Engaging For Success," David MacLeod and Nita Clarke reveal that engaged team members are 87 percent less likely to leave their organization.